13 min read

 5. Queue Tickets

-When a ticket is submitted, it can be automatically added to a queue based on its priority level.
+• Automatically added to a queue based on its priority level.
 For example, high-priority tickets may enter a "priority queue" that ensures they're addressed first, while low-priority tickets may be placed in a "backlog queue" that techs can resolve as time permits.

-You can also use tags or labels to categorize tickets and place them in specific queues based on their type.
+• Use tags or labels to categorize tickets and place them in specific queues based on their type.
 For example, you could create a "billing queue" for related tickets or a "technical support queue" for all requests that fall into that category.

-Lastly, you can leverage queues to assign tickets to specific techs.
+• Leverage queues to assign tickets to specific techs.
 This ensures that incoming tickets are routed to the appropriate team member or group and can be resolved in a timely manner.

 Using queues to manage your tickets can improve overall efficiency and ensure that all incoming requests are tracked and managed systematically.